charliesire/FunQuant/papier_package/papier_package.md

 Additional theoretical information can be found in @sire.
 The paper provides a comprehensive exploration of the application of FunQuant to the quantization of flooding maps.

+# Acknowledgments

+This research was conducted with the support of the consortium in Applied Mathematics CIROQUO, gathering partners in technological and academia in the development of advanced methods for Computer Experiments.

 # References